Safeguarding at Beechen Cliff

-The core safeguarding team is complemented by a team of experienced Heads of House and the Sixth Form Pastoral Manager who are trained to the same level at the DSL and Deputies, the PSHE team, the Health & Safety and Human Resources Lead and other staff who have specific duties related to safeguarding.
+The core safeguarding team is complemented by a team of experienced Heads of Year and KS3, KS4 and Sixth Form Pastoral Managers who are trained to the same level at the DSL and Deputies, the PSHE team, the Health & Safety and Human Resources Lead (Operations Manager) and other staff who have specific duties related to safeguarding.
 Above all, safeguarding is the responsibility of all staff, underpinned by three core statements:

 ● It could happen here.